DMCA Policy

 Repeat Infringer Policy

 We believe most people want to do the right thing.
-But if someone is clearly and repeatedly using our service for mass copyright infringement, we'll take action.
+But if someone is clearly and repeatedly using our service for copyright infringement, we'll take decisive action.

 A Note About False Claims